Harachili/Harachili.github.io/content/about.md

 aliases: ['about-me']
 ---

-**I'm a first-year student enrolled in the Master's program in Cybersecurity offered by the EIT-Digital course**
+**I'm a first-year student enrolled in the Master's program in Cybersecurity offered by [EIT-Digital](https://www.eitdigital.eu/)**

 What have I done so far?

 - High school diploma in scientific studies (100L/100)
 - Cyberchallenge.it 2022 (national finalist)
 - Bachelor's degree in Computer Science (110L/110)
-- Cyberchallenge.it instructor in cryptography
+- Cyberchallenge.it 2023 instructor in cryptography